 George Smith Style

-My favourite wood would have to be walnut for its richness and character closely followed by Rosewood.
-I love furniture to have curves and a graceful form.
+Our favourite wood would have to be walnut for its richness and character closely followed by Rosewood.
+We love furniture to have curves and a graceful form.
 Too much fuss and intricacy can ruin a piece although there are some exquisite examples of Chinese inspired furniture form the period that contradict that rule for me.

-I hope this blog has helped you to understand a little more on some typical Regency interior style pieces.
+We hope this blog has helped you to understand a little more on some typical Regency interior style pieces.
 We find them a lot more interesting than cheap, mass produced goods of today.
-To see how we have used classic pieces in modern homes, feel free to have a look at our portfolio section or call us on 01225 639002 for a chat and some advice.
+To see how we have used classic pieces in modern homes, feel free to have a look at our portfolio section or call us on 01225 639002 for a chat or a site visit.